 A Rondinone Chart at first glance looks similar to a standard candlestick chart, however, as you look closer you will see the width of each bar varies.
-This width can be determined by a user-defined ratio (e.g. 0.382) of the price range, such as High-Low, Close-Previous, Close, etc.
+By default, the width is determined by the following ratio which was provided to us by a trader who knew Joe:

-Note: Access to Rondinone Charts is available with the Gann edition only.
+Note: Access to Rondinone Charts are available with the Gann edition only.

 Actions & Properties